common-voice/cv-sentence-extractor/README.md

 - How many sentences did you get at the end?
 - How did you create the blocklist file?
 - Get at least 3 different native speakers (ideally linguistics) to review a random sample of 100-500 sentences and estimate the average error ratio and comment (or link their comment) in the PR.
+You can use [this template](https://docs.google.com/spreadsheets/d/1dJpysfcwmUwR4oJuw5ttGcUFYLeTbmn50Fpufz9qx-8/edit#gid=0) to simplify review.

 Once we have your rules into the repo, we will be able to run the extraction from our side and incorporate the sentences into the Common Voice repo.
 But please take note that we have limited resources and we can't guarantee a specific date for us to run this process (we are looking into automating it).